jzhen3/ML-Project/README.md

 <img width="431" alt="simplecv" src="https://user-images.githubusercontent.com/112134575/206153056-480244d2-d35a-40ef-bc77-ea450f794a1a.png">

-Since the rmse is quite high and there is not much thing we can do to improve the model performance, we decide to move to more sophisticated svd implementation.
+Since the rmse is quite high and there is not much thing we can do to improve the model performance, we decide to move to more sophisticated SVD implementation.

 We then apply the Surprose package, which provides several built-in recommendation models and useful tools for validation.
-The second algorithm is the famous svd popularized by Simon Funk during the Netflix Prize.
-Instead of direct singular value decomposition, this svd use a normal distribution to randomly initialized two matrices: the user-factor and the factor-movie matrices.
+The second algorithm is the famous SVD popularized by Simon Funk during the Netflix Prize.
+Instead of direct singular value decomposition, this SVD use a normal distribution to randomly initialized two matrices: the user-factor and the factor-movie matrices.
 In addition, stochastic gradient descent is implemented to optimized these matrices with regularization.
 To tune hyperparameters, We use a gridsearch cross validation to go through all combination of n_factors, n_epoch, lr_all, etc on a train set.
 Although, given the size of dataset and long computing time for cross validation, we are not able to try more exhaustic combinations.
 The best (lowest) rmse and the corresponding parameter set on a is shown below:

 <img width="919" alt="svd" src="https://user-images.githubusercontent.com/112134575/206155817-c2858b8b-97f1-4670-b363-4d13e51869fa.png">

-This set of parameters generates slightly better results than the simple svd.
+This set of parameters generates slightly better results than the simple SVD.
 Let's see how it does on the test set:

 <img width="975" alt="svdcv" src="https://user-images.githubusercontent.com/112134575/206156615-19d2fa6a-3b06-46aa-9201-c8555c196e84.png">

-With a 10-fold cv, this best_svd produces a mean rmse of 0.9428, which is still better than the performance of simple svd on train set (we didn't split the data when training the simple svd).
+With a 10-fold cv, this best_svd produces a mean rmse of 0.9428, which is still better than the performance of simple SVD on train set (we didn't split the data when training the simple SVD).

-The third algorithm is a extension of svd - svd++, which takes into account implicit ratings.
-An implicit rating here refers to the fact that a user rated a movie, regardless of the actual rating. svd++ works the same as the last svd and has the same parameters.
+The third algorithm is a extension of SVD - SVD++, which takes into account implicit ratings.
+An implicit rating here refers to the fact that a user rated a movie, regardless of the actual rating.
+SVD++ works the same as the last SVD and has the same parameters.
 Similarly, we use the gridsearch approach and cv on test set.
 The results are demonstrated below:

 <img width="789" alt="svdpp" src="https://user-images.githubusercontent.com/112134575/206159456-5d0d515d-f8a8-47b0-8575-2e010c6e5ecc.png">